AntiMicroX/antimicrox/BuildOptions.md

 Default: OFF.
 Set updateqm target to call lupdate in order to update translation files from source.

+    -DTRANS_KEEP_OBSOLETE

+Default: OFF.
+Do not specify -noobsolete option when calling lupdate command for qm files. -noobsolete is a method for getting rid of obsolete text entries

+    -DWITH_TESTS

+Default: OFF.
+Allows for the launch of test sources with unit tests

     -DUSE_SDL_2

 Default: ON.
-Compile the program with SDL 2 instead of SDL 1.2.
+Compile the program with SDL 2.

 ## Linux Options